The collateral damage of Tumblr’s porn ban

-As of Dec.
-17, Tumblr will no longer allow “adult content,” defined as that which shows “real-life human genitals or female-presenting nipples, and any content — including photos, videos, GIFs and illustrations — that depicts sex acts.”
+As of December 17, Tumblr will no longer allow “adult content,” defined as that which shows “real-life human genitals or female-presenting nipples, and any content–including photos, videos, GIFs, and illustrations–that depicts sex acts.”

 Before this, the platform’s lenient policies contrasted significantly with those of Facebook and Instagram, which have stricter content moderation guidelines.

-This update follows the removal of Tumblr’s app from Apple’s app storeafter child pornography was found on the platform.
+This update follows the removal of Tumblr’s app from Apple’s app store after child pornography was found on the platform.
 However, it also reflects broader changes following Verizon’s acquisition of Yahoo, Tumblr’s parent company.

 Katrin Tiidenberg, a researcher who has studied self-expression on Tumblr, conjectures that this change may have more to do with advertising sales than protecting users.
-Regardless of Tumblr’s motives, this update will seriously affect LGBTQ (lesbian, gay, bisexual, transgender and queer) youth who rely on Tumblr and its communities for self-discovery and support.
+Regardless of Tumblr’s motives, this update will seriously affect LGBTQ (lesbian, gay, bisexual, transgender, and queer) youth who rely on Tumblr and its communities for self-discovery and support.

-‘Safer’ online spaces
+“Safer” online spaces

 Since LGBTQ identities have often been stigmatized, the internet has been pivotal in helping those with diverse gender and sexual identities learn about themselves and find each other.
-Tumblr has provided a safe space for this through many of its key features (e.g. pseudonymous accounts, reblogging) and the communities it attracts.
+Tumblr has provided a safe space for this through many of its key features (e.g., pseudonymous accounts, reblogging) and the communities it attracts.

 Given this, it’s not surprising that a large Australian survey found LGBTQ youth use Tumblr much more frequently than the rest of the population.
 Many respondents indicated content on Tumblr broadened their understanding of sexuality and gender and facilitated self-acceptance.

 Tumblr has served as an essential outlet for LGBTQ youth in relation to other popular platforms.
-Alexander Cho, a postdoctoral fellow at UC Irvine, has written about Tumblr’s “queer ecosystem” where “users circulate porn, flirt, provide support to deal with homophobia as well as advice on coming out…” Cho has found that queer youth of colour experience Facebook as a space of “default publicness” and prefer Tumblr for sharing intimate and personal content.
+Alexander Cho, a postdoctoral fellow at UC Irvine, has written about Tumblr’s “queer ecosystem” where “users circulate porn, flirt, provide support to deal with homophobia as well as advice on coming out . . . ” Cho has found that queer youth of color experience Facebook as a space of “default publicness” and prefer Tumblr for sharing intimate and personal content.

 LGBTQ people have also found Tumblr to be powerful for self-representation.
-Through sophisticated hashtagging practices, transgender people share art, stories and engage in dialogue that challenges cisgender norms.
+Through sophisticated hashtagging practices, transgender people share art, stories, and engage in dialogue that challenges cisgender norms.

-Researcher Tim Highfield and I have explored how sharing queer GIFs – short, looping media — not only allows LGBTQ youth to engage in Tumblr’s fan communities but also playfully displays queer culture en masse.
+Researcher Tim Highfield and I have explored how sharing queer GIFs–short, looping media–not only allows LGBTQ youth to engage in Tumblr’s fan communities but also playfully displays queer culture en masse.
 This broad representation of LGBTQ identities may dissuade homophobic harassment, as some of the queer women I’ve interviewed perceive less discrimination on Tumblr.

 What’s porn got to do with it?